Bealby/grandpas-pocket-watch-shop/TESTING.md

   `Watch Model`, `Watch Type`, preferably showing an empty field as in the field for `Time`.

-  `Friendly Names` were give to the models `Appointment Type`, `Watch Model`, `Watch Type`, which then caused the difficulty in setting the placeholders desired.
+  `Friendly Names` were given to the models `Appointment Type`, `Watch Model`, `Watch Type`, which then caused the difficulty in setting the placeholders desired.

-  The solution I believe would be to change the atributes in the models, using `empty_label`.
+  The solution I believe would be to change the attributes in the models, using `empty_label`.

   Although a benefit to the UI/UX it does not affect the functionality of the form itself so it was decided